German women's national team members moved by visit to Yad Vashem | DW | 22.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Members of the women's national team have said they were moved by a visit to the world's biggest Holocaust memorial in Jerusalem.
-This came a day after they had struggled to beat Israel in a World Cup qualifying match.
+Members of the women's national football team were moved by a visit to the world's biggest Holocaust memorial in Jerusalem.
+It came a day after they had struggled to beat Israel in a World Cup qualifying match.

 The German FA's sporting director Joti Chatzialexiou (left) and national team coach Martina Voss-Tecklenburg laid a wreath